trupti1605/Predicting-diabetes-for-pima-indian-/README.md

 8)Age (years)

 9)Outcome: Class Variable (0 or 1) where ‘0’ denotes patient is not having diabetes and ‘1’ denotes patient having diabetes The dependent variable is whether the patient is having diabetes or not

+Data visualization is done by using

+1)Count plot

+2)Histogram

+3)Heatmap

+4)Boxplot